-Find out about follow up appointments and the tests you might have after treatment for bone cancer.
+You will have follow up appointments and tests after treatment for bone cancer.

 This page is about cancer that starts in your bone (primary bone cancer).

 If your cancer has spread into bone from another part of the body, it is called secondary or metastatic bone cancer.

 You usually have follow up appointments every few months to check how you are and see whether you have any problems or worries.
 The appointments also give you the chance to raise any concerns you have about your progress.

 Your doctor or nurse examines you at each appointment.
 They ask how you are feeling, whether you have had any symptoms or side effects, and if you are worried about anything.

 You might also have tests at some visits.

 Tests might include: